katelloyd83/sound-fundamentals/modules/week-2/_posts/2002-12-01-reaper-tutorial.md

 ![TPC Controls](../imgs/TPC-Controls.png "TPC Controls")

 This information is mirrored in the Mixer window in the lower half of the Reaper Window.
 Each visible horizontal track in the Arrangement View corresponds to the identically named and horizontally arranged tracks in the Mixer window.
-Changing information in either spot will cause the identical information to be presented in the other.
+Changing information in either spot will cause the identical information to be represented in the other.

 ![Track relationship between arrangement and mixer views](../imgs/mixer-arr-relationship.png "Track relationship between arrangement and mixer views")